Ninja-Squad/ninja-squad.github.com/_posts/2019-07-03-angular-cli-8.1.md

 In their experiments, the CLI team found that the AoT builds with Ivy enabled were much faster than with View Engine, and pretty much on par with JiT builds.
-I gave it a try on one of my our projects, and here are the results of how much time rebuilds are taking after a modification:
+I gave it a try on one of our projects, and here are the results of how much time rebuilds are taking after a modification:

     Ivy disabled, JiT mode: 190-250ms (initial 11.5s)